-If you or a loved one were recently injured in a bus accident, the lawyers at Briggs & Briggs are here to help.
+If you or a loved one recently got hurt in a bus accident, the Lakewood injury lawyers at The Law Offices of Briggs & Briggs are here to help.
 Sometimes the cheapest or most convenient way to get from point A to point B is to ride a bus.
 But while buses serve an essential purpose for schoolchildren and adults alike, they also come with an inherent risk.
-Anyone who rides a bus is putting their life in the hands of a driver whom they likely do not know.
+Anyone who rides a bus is putting their life in the hands of a driver they likely do not know.
 Most bus drivers are careful and experienced, but for those who are not, the massive vehicle they are handling can become a death trap for passengers inside and a hazard to other drivers on the road.

 Causes of Bus Accidents

-With their huge size and a large number of passengers, buses have a lot more going on inside them than most cars do.
+With their huge size and numerous passengers, buses usually have much more going on inside than most cars.
 With these additional concerns come additional hazards.
 Here are some of the common causes of bus accidents:

-- Maintenance issues: Many buses are in almost constant operation, and bus companies or school districts may skimp on routine maintenance and ignore driver-reported issues to keep their buses running on time.
+- Maintenance issues: Many buses are in almost constant operation.
+Bus companies or school districts may skimp on routine maintenance and ignore driver-reported issues to keep their buses running on time.
 Sometimes a tire will blow out, or the brakes will fail because of this negligence.

 - Other drivers: Some drivers don’t pay close enough attention when driving near buses, which take up large amounts of space and make wide turns and frequent stops.
 Often, it is distracted or inattentive drivers of other cars that cause bus accidents.
 Since buses are large and unwieldy, they may be more prone than the smaller cars hitting them to roll over, potentially hitting even more vehicles.

 Any of these factors can lead to dangerous or even deadly accidents, particularly when the bus rolls over, sending passengers flying and putting other cars in danger.
-Whatever caused your bus accident, Briggs & Briggs is equipped and ready to take on your case.
+Whatever caused your bus accident, The Law Offices of Briggs & Briggs is equipped and ready to take on your case.

 School Bus Accidents

-If your child was injured or killed in a school bus accident in Washington State, you as their parent have the legal right to bring a personal injury or wrongful death claim on their behalf.
-Generally speaking, for public schools, bus drivers are employees of the school district.
+If your child got hurt or died in a school bus accident in Washington State, you, as their parent, have the legal right to bring a personal injury or wrongful death claim on their behalf.
+Generally speaking, for public schools, bus drivers are school district employees.
 You may wish to sue the school district, although as a government entity, it may have some special privileges.
 You may also wish to sue other drivers if they were at fault.

-Whatever the specifics of your case, the Lakewood bus accident lawyers of Briggs & Briggs can help you decide how best to handle your school bus injury case.
+Whatever the specifics of your case, the Lakewood bus accident lawyers of The Law Offices of Briggs & Briggs can help you decide how best to handle your school bus injury case.

 Bus accident cases are often more complicated than most car accidents, involving multiple actors and multiple levels of responsibility.
 Depending on the specifics of your case, you may wish to sue: